ipld/go-ipld-prime/schema/HACKME_compiler.md

 Re-building the immutability guarantees that we get for free from the codegen'd `dmt.*` types also took a rather staggering amount of highly redundant code.

+Since we were unable to used the codegen'd types, and we use golang native maps instead in some places, this tends to make our logic less deterministic in its evaluation order.
+We've mostly ignored this, but you may notice it in situations such as validation of a schema that has more than one thing wrong within the same union representation specification, for example, since those happen to use golang maps in the (mostly redundant) golang structures.

 Our validation logic ended up written against the `schema.Type*` types rather than the `dmt.*` types.
 It was necessary to do it this way because now we have the possibility of compiling schema types without going through `dmt.*` at all.
 Since there's still a path from the `dmt.*` types to here, we didn't _lose_ any important features